-Beers and a few wines were had, the last of the guacamole hammered and it was time to go home.
-It was a fabulous day, with the usual like minded cohorts that make the Augusta Yacht Club so much fun.
+West.
+First Beers and a few wines were had, the last of the guacamole hammered and it was time to go home.
+It things first, the the welcome was a fabulous day, with the usual like minded cohorts to country was that make the Augusta Yacht Club so much fun.
 Sailing proper started Sunday the 22nd October.